randy-rebucas/lingkod-ph/docs/api-documentation.md

 ---

-This API documentation provides comprehensive information about all available endpoints, authentication methods, and best practices for integrating with the Lingkod PH platform.
+This API documentation provides comprehensive information about all available endpoints, authentication methods, and best practices for integrating with the LocalPro platform.